taennan/use-fetch/docs/modifying-responses.md

 const transformResult = (result: any): any => {
-    // Here, we can access and modify the body of response const modifiedResult = toCamelCase(result)
+    // Here, we can access and modify the body of response
+    // Will only be called on successful requests const modifiedResult = toCamelCase(result)
     return modifiedResult
+}

+const transformError = (error: any): any => {
+    // Return the error if you wish to keep it unmodified
+    // Will only be called on unsuccessful requests return error
 }

 const transformResponseQuery = useFetch<Result, never, never>({